mahesh-hegde/clang_diag_plugin/README.md

+**NOTE: This repository was created as a template for Compiler Design course projects given to my class.
+Now it's archived and no guarantee it will run on newer versions of clang.**

 ## Description
 This is a Clang-11 plugin which adds a diagnostic warning when variable or function names start with underscore `_`.